echo000/casc-rs/README.md

 ## Crates

 - **casc-rs**: The core library for reading CASC storages.
+    - Note: Types such as `CascFileInfo` expose all fields via getters only; fields are private and setters are restricted to crate-only visibility.
 - **casc-viewer**: A GUI application for browsing and exporting files from CASC storages, built with [porter-lib](https://github.com/dtzxporter/porter-lib).

 ---